AntoineArt/cwac-colormixer/README.markdown

 Version
 -------
-This is version v0.4.3 of this module, meaning it is creeping towards respectability.
+This is version v0.5.0 of this module, meaning it is creeping towards respectability.

 Demo
 ----
 There is a `demo/` directory containing a demo project.
 It uses the library project itself to access the source code and resources of the `ColorMixer` library.
+When built using Eclipse, it depends upon the library being located at `../colormixer` with respect to the demo project.
+When built using Gradle, it depends upon the AAR in the CommonsWare repo.

 License
 -------